 The Die Status Screen (shown above) allows you to run the press and see when a particular sensor is active (closed) and/or faulted, relative to the press angle.
-A "" indicates an active (closed) sensor that has not faulted.
+A "\" indicates an active (closed) sensor that has not faulted.
 A "F" indicates an active (closed) sensor that has faulted.
 A "f" indicates a non-active (open) sensor input that has faulted.
 A " " indicates a non-active (open) sensor that has not faulted.
 This will display in both RUN and PROG modes.

-In PROG mode, the PressCommander will not shut down, but will limit you to 15 cycles of the press.
-Also, die faults will not display as a flashing fault message, that only occurs in RUN mode.
+NOTICE In PROG mode, the PressCommander will not shut down, but will limit you to 15 cycles of the press.
+Also, die faults will occurs in RUN mode.